webethrifty/webethrifty.github.io/blog/cross-country-2019.md

 ---
+title: We Drove A Free Prius Across The US
 layout: post
 author: brian
+date: July 24, 2019
 ---
 A few years back, my in-laws moved to Washington.
 Would you beleive that my wife wanted to go visit?